Heart breaking. Heart healing. Heart melting.

 This is the tale of the girl who didn’t get the guy.

 I love this book so much I can already smell a short review coming.
 It is nearly impossible to get the words out of me when I need to share a book I loved with the world and I LOVED The Smallest Part.
 It was an unexpectedly beautiful and heartbreaking book for me.
 I don’t enjoy reading love triangles and as much as I love Amy Harmon’s writing, I didn’t have my expectations set very high for this one.
-But I swear on all that is holy, it is impossible for Amy to write a book not worthy of five or six stars.
+But I swear on all that is holy, it is impossible for Amy to write a book worthy of less than five stars.
 IMPOSSIBLE.

 I always say this when talking about anything written by this author—and I will keep saying it because truer words have never been spoken (or written, in this case)—but The Smallest Part is not just a romance story, it is more.
 A lot more.
 It is a story about true friendships, sacrifices, secrets, heartbreak, feelings (a lot of them) and the smallest parts.
 Somehow it feels like every single time I read a book by Amy I end up with a heart full of love and a brain full of new lessons, as if I’ve actually lived the character’s lives.
 If that’s not standing-ovation-worthy writing then I don’t know what is.

-All of the characters in this story are unforgettable, original and very human.
+All of the characters in this story are original and very human.
 They make mistakes, love until it hurts, keep secrets, protect their loved ones and most importantly, they are not perfect—which makes them pretty dang close to perfection in my eyes.
 There’s nothing I love more than characters who are a little broken and imperfect.
 Every character in this book will stay in your heart forever and ever and you are going to love them as if they were your friends and family.